Personal Storage Table: Formats and size

 The file is structured as a B-tree with 512 byte nodes and leaves.
 All PST files begin with the four-byte magic string "!BDN", a four-byte CRC number, and a two-byte magic string of "SM".

 Outlook 2002 and earlier use ANSI (extended ASCII with a codepage) encoding for their .pst and .ost files.
 This format has a maximum size of 2 GiB (231 bytes) and does not support unicode.
 A file exceeding this size is likely to give error messages, such as ".pst has reached maximum size limit," and could become corrupted.
-Although superseded, this format is supported all Outlook versions, by Internet Message Access Protocol Version 4rev1 (IMAP4) accounts and by HTTP accounts.
+Although superseded, this format is supported by all Outlook versions, by Internet Message Access Protocol Version 4rev1 (IMAP4) accounts and by HTTP accounts.

 From Outlook 2003 and onward, the new standard format for .pst and .ost files is Unicode (UTF-16 little-endian), with 64-bit pointers instead of 32-bit to allow larger than 2 GiB sizes.
 The limit became 20 GB for Outlook 2003-2007, and increased to 50 GB from Outlook 2010.
 A file that is created in the personal-folders format in Outlook 2003 or later is not compatible and cannot be opened by earlier versions.

 As with any file, .pst files can become corrupted.
 Growth over the limit has been a consistent problem; ANSI .pst that grew beyond 2 GiB and Unicode .pst that grew beyond 20 or 50 GB would become unusable.
 The scanpst.exe tool has been included with all versions of Outlook to detect and repair .pst database corruption, and Microsoft at one point offered a special-purpose PST2GB that would simply truncate the file to 2 GiB to allow Outlook to repair it.